olivierlesnicki/sibyl/README.md

 sibyl
 =====

 A recommendation engine using likes and dislikes for JavaScript applications.
+This is the library you want if you're building the next Tinder or Stylect.

 Install
 -------